Are Precious Metals Used on Writing Pens?

 Pen Plating with a "Gold" Color

-Gold Titanium (5/5) is the only gold color plating I use.
+Gold Titanium (5/5) is the only gold color plating I use as the dominant plating on a pen.
 Titanium gold is an alloy that easily outwears any other gold color plating like 24K or 10K gold.

 Pen Plating with a "Gray to Black" Color